aidanvidal/Fun-Projects/README.md

 # Wave Function Collapse
 - This is a more involved project, it implements a wave funtion collapse algorithm.
 - What I have isn't perfect but I have tried my best to implement what *I* think would be the way to do it.
-- There is still a known bug where ocassionally the algorithm creates an unsolvable situation so it cannot generate a block and crashes
+- There is still a known bug where ocassionally the algorithm creates an unsolvable situation so it cannot generate a block and crashes.
+I made a workaround where the board just resets if this happens.
 - It runs in python so larger grids will take some time to be complete.
 A grid of 100 takes around 3 minutes to complete.
+- When at the end of creation, press c to reset the board.
 - There are different tile packs provided but the code uses the demo pack.
 - [This awsome video by The Coding Train explains how the algorithm works and he implements it in JS](https://www.youtube.com/watch?v=rI_y2GAlQFM&t=212s)
 <img src="WaveFunctionCollapse/output.png" alt="The results" width="400" height="300">